You are NOT Alone.

 SAFETY: PLAN Ahead for WHEN things go Wrong

-When your family is trapped in an uncontrollable situation, you can go to your Crisis Plan.
-It spells out what everyone can can do to ensure safety.
-All family members make this plan as a team (perhaps not your affected child) so everyone knows what to do and is supported by each other.
+When your family is trapped in an uncontrollable situation, you can go to a crisis plan you write ahead of time. (see “Call 911 – Make a crisis plan for your troubled child”) It spells out what everyone should do.
+All family members make this plan as a team (perhaps not your affected child).
+This is a very effective way to handle the crisis, and importantly ease the emotional distress of you and your family.

 Definition of a CRISIS